 Being able to recognize the signs of an overdose quickly and having a naloxone kit can save a life.
-Naloxone can buy time while paramedics are en route.
+Naloxone can reverse an overdose while paramedics are on their way.
 Take-home naloxone kits do not replace the need for emergency care or minimize the importance of calling 911.

-You can get a take-home naloxone kit for free from pharmacies and other agencies in the Wellington-Dufferin-Guelph area.
-When you get your kit you will also receive training on overdose prevention, recognizing an overdose and how to respond.
+You can get a take-home naloxone kit for free from pharmacies (with an OHIP card) and other agencies in the Wellington-Dufferin-Guelph area.
+When you get your kit you will also receive training on how to administer naloxone.
 Below is a list of places where you can get access to a free naloxone kit.

 Wellington-Dufferin-Guelph Public Health

-- Provides free kits and training for clients and their family or friends.
-Clients are encouraged to book appointments, but drop-ins are welcome.
-Visit one of our offices in Guelph, Fergus or Orangeville, Monday - Friday, 8:30 a.m. - 4:30 p.m.
-(Fergus office is closed from 12 p.m. - 1 p.m.)
+- Visit one of our offices in Guelph, Fergus or Orangeville, Monday - Friday, 8:30 a.m. - 4:30 p.m.
+(Fergus and Orangeville offices are closed from noon-1 p.m.)

-- Community Health Van, in partnership with Sauguen Health Centre.
-Provides naloxone and other harm reduction services.
-Operates Thursday nights in the city of Guelph (more locations and nights coming soon).
-Thursday evening locations and times are as follows (times may vary depending on need):
+- Community Health Van, run by Sanguen Health Centre, provides naloxone and other harm reduction services.
+Operates Wednesday and Thursday nights in the city of Guelph.

 - Check this list of pharmacies that have naloxone.
-This list is managed by the Ministry of Health and Long-Term Care.
+This list is managed by the Ministry of Health.
 Should a pharmacy be missing from the list, please contact the Ministry.

 - Once you have located a pharmacy, it is recommended to call ahead to make sure that they currently have naloxone available.